dragonflypl/web-wiki/SMACSS.md

 - Layout: sidebar, header, footer, main content + grid system
 - Module: contain content, are majority of the site, each module is interface to learn (e.g. button, navbar list)
   - Module variations (sub-modules): displayed in slightly different ways e.g. buttons in navbar / in table / in sidebar
-  - Module child elements (Sub-components) e.g. modal header / footer / content
+  - Module child elements (Sub-components) e.g. modal header / footer / content.
+And this componenst can concain other modules (check example).
 - State: hovered / visited / default / active / disabled
 - Theme